Kitura/kitura.dev/content/web/news/blogs/swift-kafka-event-streams.md

 ---
 title: "Introducing SwiftKafka: Accessing Event Streams in Swift"
 blurb: We have just released SwiftKafka, a new Swift package for producing and consuming from an Apache Kafka distributed streaming platform
-date: "2019-08-12"
+date: "2019-08-13"
 author: Andrew Lees
 path: /blogs/swift-kafka-event-streams
 ---

-We have just released SwiftKafka, a new Swift package for producing and consuming from an Apache Kafka distributed streaming platform.
+We have just released [SwiftKafka](https://github.com/IBM-Swift/SwiftKafka), a new Swift package for producing and consuming from an Apache Kafka distributed streaming platform.
 This blog post explains why you would use Apache Kafka, how you can use the Swift Kafka API and provides an example of producing and consuming messages.

 ##What is Apache Kafka?